Haysto Logo

-Can I Get More Than One Mortgage?
+Can You Have More Than One Mortgage?

-illustration of Can I Get More Than One Mortgage?
+Can You Have More Than One Mortgage?

-Can I have more than one mortgage?
+Can you have more than one mortgage?

 Technically, you can take out as many mortgages as you like!
 As long as it’s the right mortgage for your needs - and you can afford the repayments on multiple mortgages - there’s nothing stopping you from having more than one mortgage.